-After the independent and disinterested directors voted, Kirkland & Ellis LLP presented to the entire Board the disinterested directors' conclusions, and Kirkland & Ellis LLP's assessments regarding the lien perfection analysis.
-The full Board then (i) voted to approve the Plan; (ii) reaffirmed its judgment regarding the reasonableness of the compromise with the Debtors' prepetition secured lenders set forth in the Cash Collateral Order; and (iii) authorized and directed the Debtors to take any further action as necessary to effectuate these decisions.
+After the independent and disinterested directors voted, Kirkland presented to the entire Board the disinterested directors' conclusions, and Kirkland's assessments regarding the lien perfection analysis.
+The full Board then (i) voted to approve the Plan; (ii) reaffirmed its decision to grant the secured noteholders a release of claims regarding the Exchange Transactions as set forth in the Cash Collateral Order; and (iii) authorized and directed the Debtors to take any further action as necessary to effectuate these decisions.

-Kirkland & Ellis LLP has also engaged constructively with the Committee to facilitate its investigation, providing the Committee with documents relied on in the investigation, as well as those requested pursuant to the Committee's 88 Requests for Production, made pursuant to Bankruptcy Rule 2004.
+Kirkland has also engaged constructively with the Committee to facilitate its investigation, providing the Committee with documents relied on in the investigation, as well as those requested pursuant to the Committee's 88 Requests for Production, made pursuant to Bankruptcy Rule 2004.
 In particular, by February 16, 2018, the Debtors produced 6,779 documents totaling 54,434 pages that they had collected, plus another 37,244 documents (326,446 pages) of discovery from In re Cobalt International Energy, Inc. Securities Litigation.